Trist69/jabadooble-generator/README.md

-# Dobble Generator
+# jabadooble cars generator

-A web application for generating printable Dobble card games with custom image themes.
+A web application for generating printable Dobble-like card games with custom image themes.
 Design your own themed deck, cartoonize images, and export a print-ready PDF — ready to laminate and play.

 ## Quick Start